Chaise Lounge for Skully

 Here are a couple shots so you can see the corner designs a bit better.

-I really enjoyed this process but also being able to upcycle cardboard and old fabrics and pillows.
+I really enjoyed this process and also being able to upcycle cardboard and old fabrics and pillows.
 I already have a few ideas for some other functional upcycled furniture piece...